UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 1  Butterfinger     184          1        1      45623       798   30   72.0  Butterfinger
 ```

-Great\! we’ve combined the 2 dataframes horizontally (in the future we
+Great\! we’ve combined the 2 dataframes horizontally in the future we
-will likely want to drop the columns named `chocolate_bar`).
+may want to drop the columns named `chocolate_bar` or rename it before
+we merge.
+If our identifying columns are named the same in both
+dataframes, `.merge()` only keeps one of them.

-What happened? we now only have 2 rows\!
-We seemed to have lost all the
+Ok so what happened? we now only have 2 rows\!
+We seemed to have lost
-rows that are not in both columns.
+all the rows that are not in both columns.

 This is because `.merge()` uses a default joining method called `inner`
 join, which returns only the rows present in both dataframes.
 We can